mathworks/Examples-RoadRunnerSimulinkCosimulation/README.md

 - **handsOn06_simulaitonPathFollowing14DoF.mlx**: Use the RoadRunner ScenarioReader to obtain speed and trajectory information, and then experience a Simulink model in which the vehicle follows the cretaed trajectory.
 Also try the mode where a 14 DOF full vehicle model (6 DOF for the vehicle body + 2  DOF × 4 tires) is controlled by Stanley control, and compare the difference in each trajectory.
 Compare in a scene and scenario that enables you to see effects such as tire saturation and road gradients, which cannot be represetnted by a bicycle model.
 - **handsOn06_2_handsOn06_2_simulaitonPathFollowing14DoF_CRG**: similar example to "handsOn06_simulaitonPathFollowing14DoF.mlx" but not 2D Look up table but CRG file is used for ground height reading
 - **handsOn07_simulaitonPathFollowingMultibody.mlx**: Use the RoadRunner ScenarioReader to obtain speed and trajectory information, and then experience a Simulink model in which the vehicle follows the cretaed trajectory.
 This is a sample that uses a Simscape Multibody model for vehicle dynamics.
-- **handsOn08__handsOn08_controlComparison.mlx**: Use the RoadRunner ScenarioReader to obtain speed and trajectory information, and compares trajectory tracking using Stanley control and Model Predictive Control.
+- **handsOn08_handsOn08_controlComparison.mlx**: Use the RoadRunner ScenarioReader to obtain speed and trajectory information, and compares trajectory tracking using Stanley control and Model Predictive Control.
 - **suppelement/CP_estimation_fromTIR/sample_estCP.mlx**: A program that visualizes tire characteristics represented by the Magic Formula from a TIR file, and calculates the cornering power (CP) from the linear region.
 (Front CP is required as a control parameter for Stanley control.)

 ## Setup
 ### Execution Steps
 1. Create the RoadRunner project folder in advance.
-2. Execute in order from `handsOn00*` through `handsOn07*`.
+2. Execute in order from `handsOn00*` through `handsOn03*`.
+3. Select and execute an example from 'handsOn04' through 'handsOn08' according to your usecase

 ### Important Notes
 If HTTP_PROXY or HTTPS_PROXY environment variables for a proxy server are set, MATLAB may be unable to launch RoadRunner (i.e., RoadRunner function fails to connect MATLAB and RoadRunner).